Neoncat-OG/TrollStore-IPAs/README.md

 All files can be found in Releases, either by Ctrl + F searching, or looking at the table to see what date the latest version of an app was released, and finding the corresponding release with a matching date

 Releases are made by the day - new day, new release.
 I make a release one day and edit it throughout the day with new or updated IPAs until the day ends, and then create a new release post by the day and just modify it.
 This keeps notification spam to a minimum but will mean you might want to wait until the day ends to go through a release to make sure all files are final, since I may make changes throughout the day.
-Everything is done in the CST time zone
+Everything is done in the CEST time zone

 ## Announcements